 Crawfish Fettuccine (Or Shrimp If You Prefer)

-I think I was in my late teens when I first put a bite of this rich, cheesy pasta blessed with crawfish in my mouth.
-I could not get enough of it!
-There ought to be a Hallelujah chorus sung every time a dish of Crawfish Fettuccine comes out of the oven all bubbly and smelling good.
-This casserole did not become popular until the late seventies.
-My guess is that one day a southern Louisiana cook flipped a classic Italian favorite into a Cajun one by adding some crawfish, the trinity (onions, celery and bell pepper) and spiciness to it.
-Clever!
+There ought to be a Hallelujah chorus sung every time a dish of hot and bubbly Crawfish Fettuccine comes out of the oven.
+I was in my late teens when I first put a bite of this rich, cheesy pasta blessed with crawfish in my mouth.
+I couldn’t get enough of it!
+The crawfish fettuccine did not become popular until the late seventies.
+My guess is that one day some Cajun flipped a classic Italian favorite by adding some crawfish, the Cajun

 6 tablespoons butter